insure logo

 2. Bundle car insurance with another policy

 When you purchase two insurance policies from the same company, such as car insurance and home insurance or renters insurance and car insurance, you can often get a significant discount on one or both premiums.
 This is called bundling your policies.
-In some cases, bundling can produce a combined savings on home and auto insurance of 15-25%.
+In some cases, bundling can produce significant savings.

 Insight: It’s important to note that you don’t always save money by bundling.
 For instance, you might find that purchasing a car insurance policy and a home insurance policy from separate companies could be cheaper than bundling.